 If my case qualifies, how do I request an expedited hearing?

-When you file your Hearing Request, include a letter requesting expedited status.
+While not required, it is helpful if you include a letter requesting expedited status when you file your Hearing Request.
 Be sure to include the specific reasons (see above) why expedited status should be granted.
+However, the BSEA will schedule an expedited hearing on any qualifying issue identified in your Hearing Request even without a letter asking for that to occur.

 How quickly do expedited hearings get resolved?

 A hearing on an expedited Hearing Request will be scheduled to occur no later than 15 calendar days after the Hearing Request is received by the opposing party (as opposed to 20 or 35 calendar days).
-The timelines for other procedural steps in the hearing schedule will also be shortened; all such deadlines will be indicated on your Notice of Hearing from the BSEA.
+The timelines for other procedural steps in the hearing schedule will also be shortened (i.e., a resolution meeting, if it is a parent-filed expedited Hearing Request must occur within 7 calendar days, and the decision will be issued 10 calendar days after the close of the hearing); all such deadlines will be indicated on your Notice of Hearing from the BSEA.
+A hearing officer cannot grant an extension of the timelines in an expedited due process hearing.

 With most expedited cases, the Hearing Officer will schedule a conference call with the parties as quickly as possible to discuss the dispute and whether settlement might be possible, and to address any scheduling concerns.